kushal0717/Simple_Digital_Clock/README.md

 # 🕒 Simple Digital Clock

 This project is a clean and minimal **digital clock** built with HTML, CSS, and JavaScript.
-It dynamically displays the current time in real-time, updating every second.
+It Statically displays the current time in real-time.

 ## 🔧 Technologies Used
 - **HTML** – structure